-It’s that time of year; late summer and I am gathering ingredients to use in my flour blends for the autumn and winter baking, and I am really delighted to announce that we launched our first Botanical Blend Flour today.
+It’s that time of year; late summer and I am gathering ingredients to use in my flour blends for the autumn and winter baking.
 I first introduced Botanical Blends in my The Sourdough School Sweet Baking book last year, but I have been using the Botanical Blend flours for years.

 It’s exquisite flour, and it has taken many years to gather the ingredients and bring all the elements together, to be able to actually sell it.

 It’s about sustainability and diversity, and supporting farmers, and our own gut microbiome – you can click here to learn more about why this really matters… and if you live in the UK you can buy it here.

 We also know that for people who are busy and looking forward to our new 10 Minute Sourdough book just being able to buy our signature blend ready milled is really helpful.

 Freshly milled flour has a stronger, more complex flavour, especially if you are using the whole grain with nothing sieved out.
 You only have to sniff a bag of freshly

 milled flour to realise the difference – you can almost smell the wheat field!
 And, of course, you can add flavour to your flour by milling a range of grains, pulses, dried herbs and spices.
 You can even mill flours that aren’t commercially available – acorn flour anyone?
 A home mill allows you to experiment with different blends and create flavour combinations that you really like